• Summer Sunset

 Dear friends in Christ grace and peace to you.
 The message for this week comes from

-May the peace of God be with all of you as you continue to live in the joy of the Jesus’ resurrection hope.
+May the peace of God be with all of you as you turn to Jesus with repentant hearts and may you find forgiveness and an inner peace.

 Michael Isaacson